priyaraghunath/AWS-MultiRegion-DR-Project/README.md

 # AWS-MultiRegion-DR-Project
 To design and implement a multi-region disaster recovery solution using AWS services, where infrastructure is deployed in 2 AWS regions.
 The solution will replicate data across regions, ensure high availability, and implement a failover mechanism for disaster recovery.
+The project involves using Terraform to provision infrastructure, and CI/CD pipelines to ensure both regions remain synchronized for disaster recovery and failover.